w3c/market-data-odrl-profile/Test-Cases.md

 **DD-11** - Can I create manipulated / reverse-calculable data and redistribute that internally?

-- *Solved by the policy identified by the nextPolicy duty.*

 **DD-12** - Can I create manipulated / reverse-calculable data and redistribute that externally?

 - *Solved by the policy identified by the nextPolicy duty.*